abelzx/nexmo-developer/_documentation/redaction/overview.md

 * A single message's detail can be queried using the individual [message search endpoint](https://developer.nexmo.com/api/developer/messages#search)

-* Multiple messages' details can be retrieved simultaneously, either by providing up to 10 message-id values, or by providing a date range to the [messages search endpoint](https://developer.nexmo.com/api/developer/messages#retrieve-multiple-messages)
+* The details of multiple messages can be retrieved simultaneously, either by providing up to 10 message-id values, or by providing a date range to the [messages search endpoint](https://developer.nexmo.com/api/developer/messages#retrieve-multiple-messages)

 This method may be used for any customers sending outbound SMS, but does not work for other communication API records such as voice calls.